 Moneyfarm investors also have to start with a minimum investment of £5,000 (or an initial investment of £1,500 plus a minimum monthly contribution of £100), with charges of 0.75% on the first £10,000, then 0.6% on any amount from £10,000 to £50,000, 0.5% on anything from £50,000 to £100,000 and then 0.35% on funds above that.
 There is also an average fund fee of 0.3%.

 Exo Investing Performance

-Exo Investing was only launched in April 2018 so there is no published historical performance data.
-This makes it hard to know the type of return you could get and to compare with other providers.
+Exo Investing was only launched in April 2018 so there is limited performance data available.
+Exo recently released performance data for the period of 1st May 2018 to October 2019 with the conservative portfolio returning 2.3%, the moderate portfolio returning 5.0% and the aggressive portfolio returning 8.7%.
+With only 18 months of performance data it makes it hard to truly understand the type of return you could get and to compare it with other providers.
 However this lack of long-term performance data is much the same problem faced by most other robo-advice firms.
 Only Nutmeg and Moneyfarm can provide data covering the last few years.
 However potential customers will take some comfort in the fact that Exo Investing's investment process has already been used by institutional investors for decades.